university-of-york/uoy-design-patterns/src/pages/102-navigation.md

 ## Utility navigation

 **Utility navigation** is links that aren't directly related to page content, but are important for general site navigation.
 This includes _Jobs_, _Staff_, _Current students_ and the _Search_ functionality.
 These are kept in a top banner on the homepage but hidden elsewhere.
-THey also appear in the footer.
+They also appear in the footer.

 <nav class="c-utility-nav">
   <ul class="c-utility-nav__list">